 CPD Training Programme

-Below you will find details of our Autumn/Winter workshops for 2018.
-Please fill out the Booking Form Autumn-Winter 2018 and send it to us with payment to reserve your place.
+Below you will find details of our Spring/Summer workshops for 2019.
+Please fill out the Booking Form 2019 and send it to us with payment to reserve your place.

 The Challenges of Working with Dissociative Disorder – Remy Aquarone

 Saturday 6th April 2019, 10.00-4.00.